Physical Education (PE)

 PE Implementation

-Opportunities for children to compete in sport are organised throughout the year which help build character and embed values such as fairness and respect.
+Opportunities for children to compete in sport are organised throughout the year which help build character and embed values such as resilience, fairness and respect.
 Children across the school, especially in Key Stage Two, are given the opportunity to take part in internal and external competitions.

 PE Impact